smoningi/TechDraft/README.md

 We would pull as many messages we can lay our hands on from the User's Facebook profile, Twitter profile, and other profiles and run them through HP's sentiment analysis library to collect the following data:

 1) Is the User Social online? - We determine this by looking at the nummber of messages over a certain time period.
-   EG: If user only posted 10 messages in total to Facebook/Twitter etc, then we can generalize that the user is not that social online.
+   EG: If user only posted 10 messages in total to Facebook/Twitter etc withint the past 2 years, then we can generalize that the user is not that social online.

 2) We can get the User's Typical Mood, whether it be Positive, or Negative, or Neutreul by running text we data scrap/collect via HP sentiment analysis.